zgreen/postcss-critical-css/README.md

 ```

 Note that in the above example, the selector is rendered as it is written in the
 module.
-This may not be desireable, to you can alternatively identify the
+This may not be desireable, so you can alternatively identify the
 selector you'd like to use in your `critical.css`;
 ```css
 /* In locallyScopedClass.css */